LukaszGraff/fact-ai/README.md

 ## Claim 3

 This directory contains the necessary scripts for running the experiment for the valiadation of Claim 3 regarding the change in model behaviour with respect to different $alpha$ - $beta$ configurations.
+The directory contains the following scripts:

+- environments\random_momdp.py: describes the Random-MOMDP environment with a fixed horizon for each episode.
+- environments\random_momdp_terminate.py: describes the Random-MOMDP environment with each episode terminating upon reaching a goal state.
+- main_experiment_3.py: the main file used for running the experiment veifying Claim 3.
+Appropriate flags are included to allow for command line running of the framework.
+- evaluate_momdp.py: the discrete modification of the original evaluate.py for the MOMDP environment
+- plotting_momdp.py & plotting_momdp2.py: two separate files used for the plotting of the results as presented in our paper.
+There exists two separate files, since the second version was specifically created to be run on a set of results from a parallelized jobs.
+- FairDICE_momdp.py & FairDICE_momdp2.py: these files contain the FairDICE framework accomodated to the discrete case.
+They additionally include the alpha parameter as a hyperparameter, required for the experiment.
+For the results of the paper, the second version was used.

+The hyperparameters used for the training are set as the default parameters.
+For running the experiment, running main_experiment_3.py with the correct data directory suffices, then the resulting .csv files can be used for the plotting.

 ## Claim 4